 Not sure if you have connected your print and online accounts?
 You can check here.

 What is your cancellation and refund policy?

 You may cancel at any time by calling Customer Service at 1-888-539-1280.

-As a subscriber will I have unlimited access to Baltimore Sun content across devices?
+As a subscriber, will I have Unlimited (Full) access to Baltimore Sun content across devices?

-I subscribe to an eReader (Kindle or Nook) version of the Baltimore Sun.
-Am I eligible for Unlimited Digital Access at no additional cost?
+I subscribe to an eReader (Kindle or Nook) version of The Baltimore Sun.
+Am I eligible for Unlimited (Full) Digital Access at no additional cost?

 Not at this time.

 I want to share my Unlimited (Full) Digital Access with other people in my household.
 How do I do that?